 The Discharger shall report results of any monitoring done more frequently than required by the MRP in the next regularly scheduled monitoring report.
 Values obtained through additional monitoring shall be used in calculations as appropriate.

-The Discharger shall report all noncompliance issues in the next regularly scheduled monitoring report in addition to any other reporting or notification requirements.
+The Discharger shall report all noncompliance issues in a Compliance Letter and in the next regularly scheduled monitoring report in addition to any other reporting or notification requirements.

 The Discharger shall furnish, within a reasonable time, all information requested by the regional water board to determine whether cause exists for modifying, revoking, reissuing, or terminating Discharger coverage under this General Order.